lalqalandar310-prog/Syspulse-/README.md

 Events are logged locally in a `syspulse.log` file.

-SysPulse can continue monitoring locally even when your PC has no internet connection.
-Internet access is only required when SysPulse needs to send Telegram notifications.
+After license verification, SysPulse monitoring runs locally on your PC.
+However, an internet connection is required when SysPulse starts to verify the license and when Telegram alerts need to be delivered.

 Your Telegram alerts are sent directly to Telegram over HTTPS.